swiftlang/swift/docs/CppInteroperability/ForwardVision.md

 ### Generic APIs

 C++ provides a couple of tools for writing generic APIs: templates, concepts, virtual classes (inheritance), and various combinations and permutations of these.
 Templates are likely the most common tool for creating generic APIs.
 Unfortunately, as outlined in [this forum post](https://forums.swift.org/t/bridging-c-templates-with-interop/55003) (Bridging C++ Templates with Interop), C++ templates do not map cleanly to Swift generics, making interoperability between these generic APIs extremely difficult.
-Despite this, the linked forum post proposes various strategies for importing C++ templates derived from goals similar to the ones outlines in this roadmap.
-These proposals should probably be factored into this section of the roadmap at some point in the future.
+Despite this, the linked forum post proposes various strategies for importing C++ templates derived from goals similar to the ones outlines in this document.
+These proposals should probably be factored into this section at some point in the future.

 ## Evolution process

 Several specific API patterns are outlined above.
-These specific API patterns will each need a detailed, self-contained, evolution proposal which can take context from and be framed by this roadmap.
+These specific API patterns will each need a detailed, self-contained, evolution proposal which can take context from and be framed by this document.
 Once each of these specific API patterns is accepted by the Swift community (through the evolution process) the design will be ratified.

-This roadmap allows specific, focused, and self contained evolution proposals to be created for individual pieces of the language and specific programming patterns by providing goals that lend themself to this kind of incremental design and evolution (by not importing everything and requiring specific mappings for specific API patterns) and by framing interop in a larger context that these individual evolution proposals can fit into.
+This document allows specific, focused, and self contained evolution proposals to be created for individual pieces of the language and specific programming patterns by providing goals that lend themself to this kind of incremental design and evolution (by not importing everything and requiring specific mappings for specific API patterns) and by framing interop in a larger context that these individual evolution proposals can fit into.

 ## The Swift ecosystem